 I don’t really know who I am and where I’m going.
 I only know what I’m doing and in which context I’m evolving.
 So if I were to depict myself, I’d show me asking questions…

-Ben loves to spend his hard earned holidays in Spain.
-He read and reread ‘Perfume: The Story of a Murderer’ by Patrick Süskind many times but never ceases to be interested by it.
+Ben loves to spend his hard-earned holidays in Spain.
+He read and reread ‘Perfume: The Story of a Murderer’ by Patrick Süskind many times but never ceases to be interested in it.
 He loves listening to Feist – My Moon My Man – Remix by Boys Noize between his work and watching Inception whenever he manages a bit of time for himself.
-Nothing tickles his taste buds more than the smell of freshly baked breads.
+Nothing tickles his taste buds more than the smell of freshly baked bread.
 And oh yes, you guessed correctly, his favourite colour happens to be Blue.

 Find more of his work at his website.